 The best game streaming services can hook you up with great video games in minutes rather than hours.
 Instead of downloading games to a console or PC, you can stream them instantly to a device of your choice.
 Whether you want to pay a monthly fee for access to a full library of games, purchase new games à la carte, or leverage your existing collection, there are inexpensive, easy-to-use options at your disposal.

 There just aren’t that many of them and come January 2023, there will be one fewer as Google Stadia is shutting down.
 (Read our guide on what you need to know about the Google Stadia shutdown.)
 While there are a number of niche game streaming services, there are only a handful of popular, easily accessible ones.
 Still, the ones discussed in our best game streaming services page should give you a pretty good baseline.
 If one of them meets your needs, go ahead and subscribe; if not, there are other services out there.
 Just be warned that they’re generally a little more expensive, a little more difficult to use, or a little harder to get on your platform of choice.
 We've got an overview on the future of cloud gaming services in light of Google Stadia's looming shutdown.

 Read on to find out more about our picks for the best game streaming services, as well as the benefits and limitations that each one possesses.

 What are the best game streaming services?

-At present, there are only three major game streaming services available for purchase: Nvidia GeForce Now, PlayStation Now and, for the time being, Google Stadia (though that service is going away as of January 2023.)
+At present, there are only not many game streaming services available for purchase.
+Our recommendations include Nvidia GeForce Now, PlayStation Now and, for the time being, Google Stadia (though that service is going away as of January 2023.)
 Technically speaking, there are many more options for game streaming, from PS4 Remote Play on Android phones to Steam’s ability to stream across multiple computers.
-But in terms of ready-to-use, download-an-app-and-go programs, these are the three big ones you can get right now.
-We’ll definitely get at least one more within the next year, but it’s a volatile market, and it’s hard to say which services will come or go in general.
+It’s a volatile market, and it’s hard to say which services will come or go in general.